Geography & Urban Planning

 See the department for a listing of their goal(s).

 The Department offers two minors: 1) Geography and 2) Geography for Education majors.

-To be eligible for the Geography major or minor, students must earn a minimum grade point average of 2.00 in all courses required for the major and minor.
+To be eligible for the Geography major or minor, students must complete all required core and elective courses with an overall grade point average of 2.00 or better in the Geography curriculum.

-Those students seeking Wisconsin Teacher Certification must earn a minimum grade point average of 3.00 in all courses required for the Geography minor in order to meet requirements of the College of Education and Human Services.
+Students seeking Wisconsin Teacher Certification must complete all required core and elective courses with an overall grade point average of 3.00 or better in the Geography curriculum in order to meet requirements of the College of Education and Human Services.

 Required Core Courses

 Geography 121 Physical Geography I - Weather and Climate 4 crs.